• Home

 There is a small natural pool on the beach, refreshed by the waves and filled with small fish.
 It is perfect for very small children to play safely.
 Sri Lanka has some powerful waves, unless your kids are good swimmers and you’re a good lifeguard, I’d be very cautious.

-Breakfast for 4 is included in the price of the villa and is served on your patio at a time of your choice.
+Breakfast for 4 was included in the price of the villa and came served to the patio at a time of your choice.
 Guests can choose Sri Lankan or Western, or a mix of the two.
 We selected Sri Lankan ( one of our favourite breakfasts in the world) and mentioned that the kids loved anything involving jam.

 What we received was superb, one of the best dal dishes I’ve ever tasted with fresh coconut sambol and string hoppers.
 We’d watched the gardeners picking the coconuts the day before and got one to eat/drink, delicious!